RisingStack/react-easy-state/README.md

 In addition to the boilerplate reduction, `easyComp` comes with a bunch of additional benefits that may not be obvious at first glance.

-- The state becomes a simple object, which updates synchronously.
+- The store is simple object.
 You don't have to worry about immutable state updates or the asynchronous nature of `setState`.
 If you are not sure about the meaning of this check out [this article](https://medium.freecodecamp.org/functional-setstate-is-the-future-of-react-374f30401b6b) about `setState`.

-- The render method is only triggered if it is affected by the state mutations.
-If it doesn't use the mutated part of the state or the mutation doesn't change the state, the render method is not triggered.
+- The render method is only triggered if it is affected by store mutations.
+If it doesn't use the mutated part of the store or the mutation doesn't change the store, the render method is not triggered.

 - The render method is never executed immediately.
 Triggered renders are collected and executed asynchronously in one batch.